phuse-org/SENDConform/doc/DataConversion.md

 * A row of data is accidentally duplicated, a condition that could go undetected when converting the data to RDF.

 A solution is to create IRIs for critical components like Animal Subject and Intervals using IRIs that are independed of the data.
-For the purpose of this prototype, a truncated SHA-1 hash of a randomly generated value (with a known seed value) will be used to create the required IRIs.
+For the purpose of this prototype, a truncated SHA-1 hash of a randomly generated value (with a known seed value) is used to create the required IRIs, including IRIs for data collection events, intervals, and other components in the data model.

 Following this method:

 * IRI's remain constant during mutliple runs of the development code.
-* SUBJID/USUBJID are not direclty part of the animal subject IRI and can be evaluated using test data in SHACL.
+* IRIS for subject identifiers, intervals, data collection events and other components in the data model are not dependent on instance data, which could be incorrect.
-* Facilitates testing for duplicate, missing, and incorrect instance data, independent of IRIs.
+* Testing for duplicate, missing, and incorrect instance data becomes possible thanks to data-independent of IRIs.

 EXAMPLE CODE: